Wang Hao was born in Harbin, Heilongjiang.

 <World>: In October 2005 he qualified for the FIDE World Cup (2005), when he came joint first in the Beijing Zonal 3.5 tournament but lost his first-round match against Vladimir Malakhov.
 He made it to the second round of the World Chess Cup (2007), before succumbing to Ruslan Ponomariov.
 He fared slightly better in the World Cup (2009), but was defeated in the third round by Shakhriyar Mamedyarov.
 He qualified for the World Cup (2011) via his rating, but withdrew at the eleventh hour for health reasons.
 He is qualified by virtue of his rating to play in the World Cup (2013), where he defeated Liu Qingnan in the first round but was eliminated when he lost to Russian veteran GM Alexey Dreev in the second round.

 <2012-2013 FIDE Grand Prix series>: Playing as the AGON nominee in the FIDE Grand Prix London (2012), Wang Hao scored 5.5/11 to place 6th and get 70 GP points on the board for his 2014 World Championship campaign.
 He placed =1st alongside Sergey Karjakin and Alexander Morozevich with 6.5/11 in the FIDE Grand Prix Tashkent (2012), increasing his Grand Prix tally to 210 points.
 His 3rd outing at the FIDE Grand Prix Beijing (2013) was disastrous, placing =9th and scoring insufficient Grand Prix points to be in a position to contest the top 2 positions needed to qualify for the Candidates Tournament 2014, which combined with his results from the World Cup 2013, have eliminated him from the 2014 World Championship cycle.
-Hi final outing had no bearing on the outcome, but in the event he he placed =7th with 5/11.
+His final outing at the FIDE Grand Prix Paris (2013) had no bearing on the outcome, but in the event he placed =7th with 5/11.

 <Olympiads> In August 2002, Wang Hao played on the fourth board of the gold medal winning Chinese national team in the U-16 Chess Olympiad in Kuala Lumpur, scoring 3/5.
 In July 2004, while still 14 years old, he won both individual and team gold with his national team in the U-16 Chess Olympiad in Calicut where his result was 8/9 on the first board, producing a rating performance of 2577.
 Two other members of this team also won individual gold.
 He was also a member of the Chinese team to the 36th Olympiad (2004) (2nd reserve scoring 3.5/5), the Olympiad (2008) (Board 4, scoring 4.5/7) and the Chess Olympiad (2010) (Board 2, scoring 7/10 and winning individual bronze); and the Chess Olympiad (2012) (Board 1, scoring 6/10) in Istanbul.